If you require immediate assistance please call (219) 754-5380!

 GFCI Wiring For Older Gary Homes

 Many neighborhoods in Gary include homes that were built decades before GFCI protection was common.
-These properties may have a mix of two wire and three wire circuits, older panels, or past do it yourself repairs that create confusing conditions at the outlets.
+These properties may have a mix of two-wire and three-wire circuits, older panels, or past do-it-yourself repairs that create confusing conditions at the outlets.
 When you want to add GFCI protection in these houses, it helps to work with an electrician who understands how to sort through what is already in place.

-Our electricians routinely work in older Gary homes, including bungalows, brick houses, and multi family properties.
+Our electricians routinely work in older Gary homes, including bungalows, brick houses, and multifamily properties.
 In some cases, we find standard receptacles near sinks with no ground connection at all.
 In other situations, there may be a GFCI device hidden at the start of a run, but downstream outlets were never labeled and the protection is not obvious.
 We take time to test, trace, and label, then discuss what we find with you in clear, everyday language.

 When we perform GFCI upgrades as part of a home sale or rental inspection item, we know that timing matters.
 We work to coordinate visits so owners can respond to inspection notes promptly and keep transactions on track.
 If correcting an issue requires more than simply swapping an outlet, we explain what is involved before we proceed so you can make informed choices.